 Finikounda Beach, Finikounda

 Finikounda Beach is a popular place to spend a day lounging on a sunbed.
-Across the way, you can see two small islands that are uninhabited but mark the deepest area in the Mediterranean Sea
+Across the way, you can see two small uninhabited islands that mark the deepest area in the Mediterranean Sea

 Kalogrias Beach, Stoupa